 - napping amongst wildflowers

-On our first play date, we made a garden mandala.
+On our first play date, we made a plant mandala.
 A mandala, you say?
 But, I’m not Buddhist!

 Tibetan and other Buddhist practices incorporate mandalas made from sand, representing the impermanence of things, wherein care is taken to create an intricate and beautiful design in a medium that is not meant to last and in fact will be purposely destroyed.